-- ECSO Bravo Circle donors share a deep passion for the arts and are committed to the ECSO's continued artistic growth and financial stability. - Your three-year pledge to the ECSO Bravo Circle will help us to sustain the highest caliber of live orchestral music. - It will also help us to grow our education programs and partnerships, introduce young people to live orchestral music, use music as therapy for young students, and encourage the next generation of music lovers.
+- ECSO Bravo Circle donors share a deep passion for the arts and are committed to the ECSO's continued artistic growth and financial stability. - It will also help us to grow our education programs and partnerships, introduce young people to live orchestral music, use music as therapy for young students, and encourage the next generation of music lovers.
 For more information: call the ECSO office at 860.443.2876 or email info@ectsymphony.com